 Mobile Internet usage is taking over desktop internet usage.
 Which makes sense, considering that already more searches are done via mobile device versus a desktop computer.
 SMS marketing is considered to be one of the more direct and personal forms of marketing, but how do you know if it's right for your business?

-While it is true that consumers rarely receive texts from businesses and the cost is pennies per text messages, especially if purchased in bulk as a business it's important to do your due diligence before jumping in head first.
+While it is true that consumers rarely receive texts from businesses and the cost is pennies per text messages, especially if purchased in bulk, as a business it's important to do your due diligence before jumping in.

 Consumers see their mobile phone numbers has sacred, so you may find that many of them are not as apt to give you their cell phone number like they are their email address.
 We all know what's happened to most of them regarding email marketing and they have a right to fear that the same will occur with SMS marketing.

 In order to gain their mobile number, they will have to have a great deal of trust in you and a pre-existing relationship will help.
 They also need to know that what you'll be sending them via SMS message is exclusive offers, not the same offer that you give via email and social media.
 Be clear with your customers and use the following guidelines when introducing SMS marketing to your customers:

 - Guideline 1: Infrequent messaging, perhaps once a month, no more than two times a month.

 - Guideline 2: Offers will be exclusively for customers that share their cell phone number with you.

 - Guideline 3: SMS will be used to send them premium notices such as an order coming in, an appointment reminder or an upcoming service date.